Chris-McGonigle/bash-boris/README.md

 Game Board

-* The main game board conatins the six possible options for a mole to pop out from. the board also serves as the backdrop for the site pop ups
+* The main game board contains the six possible options for a mole to pop out from. the board also serves as the backdrop for the site pop ups.

 Game Buttons

-* The game buttons allow the user to either start the game (which opens the difficulty setting pop up first) or the game rules
+* The game buttons allow the user to either start the game (which opens the difficulty setting pop up first) or the game rules.

 Rules Pop Up